jaeitee/shopify-swatches/README.md

 <pre>{{ 'jaeitee-swatches.css' | asset_url | stylesheet_tag }}</pre>

 ### 4) Insert it on the Product Page
 For this you have two options.
-You can either add custom liquid code inside your theme editor, or continue to edit the code in the code editor.
+You can either add custom liquid code inside your theme editor, or continue to edit the code in the code editor.<br>

 <br>
 **Theme Editor Option**<br>
 Step 1: Go to Online Store -> Themes -> Edit Theme<br>